-- a) A student should be in possession of a BA Honours or BCom Honours degree in Industrial Psychology from an accredited HPCSA university (this implies that the degree will lead to the registration as Counsellor/Psychometrist with the HPCSA after successfully completing the board exam).
-The study content of this degree must be to the satisfaction of the dean and the director of the School of Industrial Psychology and Human Resource Management. - b) The degree should include the following subjects: Psychometrics, Psychological Evaluation (Psychometric testing), Career Psychology, Research Methodology and Research Report, Organisational Development, Human Resource Strategies and Descriptive Statistics and Practical Statistics (STTN 111 and STTN 124). - c) The student must have obtained an average of 65% in the honours degree in order to qualify to be invited to the selection process. - d) Prospective students should also pass a selection process directed at the measurement of the competencies set for psychologists by the Health Professions Council of South Africa (HPCSA).
+A student should be in possession of a BA Honours or BCom Honours degree in Industrial Psychology from an accredited HPCSA university (this implies that the degree will lead to the registration as Counsellor/Psychometrist with the HPCSA after successfully completing the board exam).
+The study content of this degree must be to the satisfaction of the dean and the director of the School of Industrial Psychology and Human Resource Management.

+The degree should include the following subjects: Psychometrics, Psychological Evaluation (Psychometric testing), Career Psychology, Research Methodology and Research Report, Organisational Development, Human Resource Strategies and Descriptive Statistics and Practical Statistics (STTN 111 and STTN 124).

+The student must have obtained an average of 65% in the honours degree in order to qualify to be invited to the selection process.

+Prospective students should also pass a selection process directed at the measurement of the competencies set for psychologists by the Health Professions Council of South Africa (HPCSA).

-- e) Any other student will be judged based on the outcomes and content of the programme they studied at the particular university. - f) Credits for prospective students may be considered on the basis of interviews, portfolios and/or tests that seek to identify experiential learning, skills and motivation. - g) Diplomas or degrees from Universities of Technology will not be acknowledged. - h) Any other degree outside of Industrial psychology will not be considered for admission.
+Any other student will be judged based on the outcomes and content of the programme they studied at the particular university.

+Credits for prospective students may be considered on the basis of interviews, portfolios and/or tests that seek to identify experiential learning, skills and motivation.
-Code: 5EDQ01: E801P/V

-Module code Module description Credits

-IOPP873 Mini-dissertation 80

-IOPP874 Scientific Reasoning 16

-IOPP875 People Development in Industrial Psychology 16

-IOPP876 Professional Industrial Psychology and Assessment 36

-IOPP877 Psychology of Work-related Wellbeing 16

-IOPP878 Applied Counselling 16

-Total credits for the curriculum 180
+Diplomas or degrees from Universities of Technology will not be acknowledged.

+Any other degree outside of Industrial psychology will not be considered for admission.

+Qualification MASTER OF COMMERCE IN INDUSTRIAL AND ORGANISAT MASTER OF COMMERCE IN INDUSTRIAL AND ORGANISATIONAL PSYCHOLOGY Qualification Code 5EDQ02: E801P/V 5EDQ02: E801P/V Campus Potchefstroom, Vanderbijlpark Potchefstroom, Vanderbijlpark Delivery Mode Full-time or part-time Full-time or part-time Module code Module description Credits IOPP873 Mini-dissertation 80 IOPP874 Scientific Reasoning 16 IOPP875 People Development in Industrial Psychology 16 IOPP877 Psychology of Work-related Wellbeing 16 IOPP878 Applied Counselling 16 IOPP879 Advanced psychological assessment in the workplace 24 IOPP880 Professional Industrial Psychology 16 Total credits for the curricu lum 184